FAQ: Walmart Home Office

 - Demoing and recycling buildings we own that are currently on the site.

-- We started with the new Layout Center and will then move on to the other buildings.
-Our goal is to open in phases between 2020 and 2025.
+- Our goal is to open in phases through 2025.
 As with any major construction project, timing may change.
-We’ll provide updates as we have them.
+We will provide updates as we have them.

 What will be the design of the new campus?